julenbhy/LinfomaClassification/README.md

 This repository contains scripts to train and evaluate Convolutional Neural Networks (CNNs) using pre-trained models such as MobileNetV2, ResNet50, VGG16, and InceptionV3.
 The scripts are designed to iterate over various input image sizes, evaluate model performance, and measure inference time.

+## Configuration

+In the `models_config.py` file, you can select the models to be executed and their respective resolutions.